Alpha-fetoprotein Blood Test (cont.)

 In this Article

-- In which situations are high blood levels of AFP seen?
+- In which situations are high blood levels of AFP seen in adults?

 - What tests are available for measuring AFP?